darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 * Many sensors and devices do not generate data on a regular grid, either by design, or due to crashes/reboots creating large gaps of missing values, pushing observations onto a *misaligned grid*, or changes in sampling frequency, etc.
 * **Partially observed Markov process** (POMP) models generalise classical SSMs in two important ways:
     * The state evolution model formulated in *continuous time*, and is described by a transition kernel $f(x_{t+t'}|x_t,t',\theta)$
-	* It is not (necessarily) required that the transition kernel can be *evaluated* --- only that the state process can by stochastically *simulated* forwards in time
+	* It is not (necessarily) required that the transition kernel can be *evaluated* --- only that the state process can be stochastically *simulated* forwards in time

 # On-line filtering of POMP models